disen-hu/Enhanced_Sutran/README.md

 This repository contains implementations of BART-like models for predicting subsequent events and timestamps in business process event logs, likely using the BPIC 2019 dataset as a basis.
 Two main approaches are explored: one using standard learned positional embeddings and another using Rotary Positional Embeddings (RoPE).

+Due to the network problem, trained models weights are not uploaded.
+They will all be upploaded later in Google Drive.

 ## Folder Structure

 The repository is organized into two main sub-projects: